 Where to get bus maps and timetables

-Hard copies of the bus maps can be found in local bus and train stations, libraries, tourist information and leisure centres.
+Printed information can be found at local bus and train stations as well as libraries, tourist information and leisure centres.

 Live bus information

 Download the app. from the bus operator you catch to buy tickets to your phone, track your bus on a live map and much more!

 Don't forget, live bus and timetable information can be found at www.connectteesvalley.co.uk.

 Tees Flex is the new, on-demand bus service now available in the Tees Valley.
 It is operated by Stagecoach in partnership with the Tees Valley Mayor and Combined Authority.
 The service connects smaller communities with main towns in their areas, where a bus service doesn't already exist.

 Using the all-new Tees Flex app (iOS and Android), customers will be able to hail a vehicle directly from their smartphone.
 The app's algorithms will then allow multiple passengers to share the vehicle.

 The app directs passengers to a nearby 'virtual bus stop' (within a short walking distance) for their pick-up and drop-off points, allowing for quick and efficient shared trips - without lengthy detours, taking customers where they like, when they like!

 The Tees Flex service runs in three areas - Hartlepool, Redcar & Cleveland and Darlington & Stockton.
 For full details of where the bus runs, visit the Stagecoach Tees Flex website.